 Create a Larger than 4GB Casper Partition

-This tutorial assumes that you have already created a bootable USB Flash Drive that contains Ubuntu or an Ubuntu based Live Distro like Xubuntu, Kubuntu, Linux Mint, Crunchbang, etc. You should delete any existing casper-rw file from the drive to free up all available space before proceeding.
+This tutorial assumes that you have already created a bootable USB Flash Drive that contains Ubuntu or an Ubuntu based Live Distro like Xubuntu, Kubuntu, Linux Mint, etc. You should delete any existing casper-rw or writable file from the drive or directory to free up all available space before proceeding.

-- Restart your Computer, booting from an Ubuntu Live CD
+- Restart your Computer, booting from your Ubuntu based Live USB

-- select your USB device from the drop-down
+1. Select your USB device from the drop-down.

-- Right mouse click again and select Resize/Move
+3. Right mouse click within the green box and choose Resize/Move

-- Now drag the size down to what you want to limit for the first partition
+1. Drag the size down to what you want to limit for the first partition.

-- From the Create New Partition Window that appears, type casper-rw for the label and then click Add
+- From the Create New Partition Window that appears;

 - Now click the Checkmark to Apply all operations